 - External-beam radiotherapy – radiotherapy is given from outside the body (externally) from a radiotherapy machine.

-You may have radiotherapy with chemotherapy.
+Sometimes you have radiotherapy with chemotherapy.
 This is called chemoradiation.
-Your cancer doctor can discuss these treatments in detail with you.
+Your cancer specialist will discuss your treatments with you.

 You may have radiotherapy:

 - after surgery, to reduce the risk of the cancer coming back (called adjuvant radiotherapy)

 - instead of surgery, if a general anaesthetic or an operation is not suitable for you

 - to try to cure a cancer that has come back after surgery (recurrent cancer)